Brian May on Reviving Freddie Mercury: “I Don’t Want to be Touring with a Hologram”

 MORE ON QUEEN:

-- Queen with Adam Lambert to Play the TD Garden in July
+- Concert Preview: Queen + Adam Lambert at the TD Garden

 MORE FROM CHUCK NOWLIN: